ChildishhAlbino/childishhalbino.github.io/src/data/posts/GatsbyJS and Web development.md

 ## _So that's what I did:_

-I wrote a very crude site with a header and a footer but I soon realised that I was copy-pasting code all of the place and it never _quite_ looked the way I wanted it too.
+I wrote a very crude site with a header and a footer but I soon realised that I was copy-pasting code all over the place and it never _quite_ looked the way I wanted it too.
 I felt really frustrated that I hadn't really progressed since Year 10 IST in terms of Web Development.
 I could visualise a nice looking website and I could _almost_ get what I wanted but being a perfectionist - I never felt right posting it.
 If I was going to make it in the software industry - I was going to have to work this out.

 ## _'and then the lightbulb went "dink"':_